milankl/swmone/README.md

 # Domain decomposition

 The domain of `N` grid points is split into chunks of equal size, which will be computed by individual processes separately.
 Each sub-domain is extend to the left and to the right with ghost points.
 Before every evaluation of the right-hand side the ghost points are updated via MPI.send/MPI.receive calls from adjacent processes.
 Only in the end a MPI.gather is executed to retrieve data from all sub-domains.
 Optional plotting with PyPlot (animation via updated figure).

+# Documentation

+There's a [blog article](https://www.milank.de/mpi-julia#main), describing the model, the domain decomposition and the parallelization.

 # Requirements